-This term, we are starting the year by learning all about India.
+Last term, we started the year by learning all about India.
 Thinking about the geography of the country, climate, population and culture.
-We will be writing stories in the style of traditional Indian folk tales, tasting spices and writing recipes and focusing on Hindu beliefs and festivals in our RE lessons.
-In addition to all the exciting topic work, we will be learning about states of matter and materials in science - experimenting and investigating reversible and irreversible changes.
-We are also lucky to have the music partnership teaching us to play woodwind for the year!
+We wrote stories in the style of traditional Indian folk tales, tasted spices at the Shalimar restaurant and made our own model Ganesh from clay.
+In RE, we focused on Hindu beliefs and festivals.
+In addition to all the exciting topic work, we learnt about states of matter and materials in science - experimenting and investigating reversible and irreversible changes.
+We also made a fantastic start with the music partnership and playing the clarinet!

 Last term, our topic was Playlist.
 We learnt all about composers from the past and present day, composing our own music using digital composing software and playing different instruments.
 We wrote biographies, lyrics, poems and reports in literacy; in science, we found out about light and sound; and researched, designed and made our own headphones to protect our ears from loud noises.
 In DT and in history, we discovered facts about the Vikings.
 All this mixed in with the May market, wells dressings and of course the SATs tests made for an interesting and exciting term!

 Happy New Year!
 We hope that you have had a wonderful Christmas break and are ready for the exciting learning that we have planned for you during the Spring term.

 Our topic is Road Trip USA and Mexico!